 Emphasis added.
 Angelina performed only a partial literature search for animal life in the vicinity of the Project Area that was required by OAC 4906-4-08(B)(1)(c), and did not conduct and provide the results of any field surveys for the animal species identified in the literature survey as mandated by OAC 4906-4-08(B)(1)(d).
+Although the Board's Opinion (at Page 75) states that Angelina consulted with the Ohio Department of Natural Resources, the U.S. Fish and Wildlife Service, and other government agencies, those agencies do not administer these Board's rules and they would not be expected to opine on whether Angelina's surveys meet the Board's requirements.

-Providing a full list of species is not a burdensome requirement.
+Providing a full list of species under OAC 4906-4-08(B)(1)(c) is not a burdensome requirement.
 These lists are readily available online from government agencies and nature organizations.
-All Angelina needed to do was to copy the lists and append them to its Application, as hundreds of other applicants have routinely done in other OPSB applications.
+All Angelina needed to do was to copy the lists and append them to its Application, as hundreds of other applicants have routinely done in other OPSB applications, or added them to the hearing record.

 Nevertheless, Angelina provided a literature survey for only plant and animal species that are endangered, threatened, of concern, or of special interest.
 Applic., Exh.
 G, Appx.
 C. Cardno's summary of its "desktop" review of species reveals that Cardno did a literature search only for "[m]ajor species, including Federal and State-listed threatened and endangered species."
 Applic., Exh.
 G, p.
 1-1.
-It did not provide a literature survey for all plant and animal life within at least one-fourth mile of the Project Area as required by the first sentence of OAC 4906-4-08(B)(1)(c).
+It did not provide a literature survey for all plant and animal life within at least one-fourth mile of the Project Area as required by the first sentence of OAC 4906-4-

+08(B)(1)(c).
 The second sentence of this provision, requiring species of commercial and recreational value and endangered or threatened species to be included in the literature survey, does not limit the scope of the first sentence.
 Angelina was not allowed to limit its literature search to just those species in the second sentence, as it did, as that would render the first sentence superfluous.
-The failure to catalogue and evaluate all other species in the area would leave a huge gap in the Application's "information regarding ecological resources in the project area" contrary to OAC 4906-4-08(B)(1).
+The failure to catalogue and evaluate all other species in the area left a huge gap in the record's "information regarding ecological resources in the project area" contrary to OAC 4906-4-08(B)(1).
+The Board's failure to require Angelina to perform a complete literature survey fails to comply with this rule.